syncfusion-content/javascript-docs/js/Diagram/Port.md

 ## Connect with ports

-Connector’s 'sourcePort' and 'targetPort' properties allows to create connections between some specific points of source/target nodes.
+Connector’s 'sourcePort' and 'targetPort' properties allow to create connections between some specific points of source/target nodes.
-For more information about creating connections with port, refer [Connections with ports](/js/Diagram/Connector "Connections with ports")
+For more information about creating connections with port, refer to [Connections with ports](/js/Diagram/Connector "Connections with ports")

 ## Appearance

-You can change the shape of port using its `shape` property.
-To explore the different types of port shapes, refer [Port Shapes](/js/api/global "PortShapes").
+You can change the shape of port by using its `shape` property.
+To explore the different types of port shapes, refer to [Port Shapes](/js/api/global "PortShapes").
 The appearance of ports can be customized with a set of style specific properties.

 The following code illustrates how to change the appearance of port.